Swimming For Muscles: Myth Or Reality?

 While swimming is certainly beneficial, it is vital to realize that swimming alone would most likely not help you gain a significant amount of muscle mass.

 Swimming can, however, be a great addition to your existing workout plan.
-Combine swimming with weightlifting and other endurance exercises for best results.
+Combine swimming with weightlifting and other endurance exercises for the best results.

 Consider both pre-workout and post-workout nutrition.
 After exercising, your muscles will rely on high-quality proteins to help repair the tears and produce improvements in muscle size.